Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

     - Click the "Microsoft Graph" button in the list of services

-    - Where there is a button to pick permissions type, pick `Application`.
-(The application is logging in under its own right, not in the scope of `Delegated permissions`).
+    - Where there is a button to pick permissions type:

+        - Pick `Application` for client credentials

+        - Pick `Delegated permissions` for ROPC.

     - Pick the `Calendars.ReadWrite` permission, and select it.

     - Next to `Add a permission`, there is a button `Grant admin consent for <your tenant name>`.
 Click it.

+#### Further client credentials steps

-Unfortunately, this grants the application rights to every mailbox, which is not such a good idea.
-The solution is either to change the process (and code) to use the ROPC OAuth2 flow (which is ugly), or to use PowerShell to set up permissions to restrict it to a single mailbox.
-Instructions for using PowerShell are the following.
+Unfortunately, this grants the application rights to every mailbox in the client credentials case, which is not such a good idea.
+The solution is to use PowerShell to set up permissions to restrict it to a single mailbox (or more accurately to a group consisting of a single mailbox).
+Instructions for this process are the following.

 - Go to the [Entra Admin Centre](https://entra.microsoft.com]